Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The diagnosis of Reiter's syndrome or reactive arthritis is based on data on previous infection, analysis of clinical features and data of laboratory and instrumental examination methods and the results of etiological diagnosis.
+The diagnosis of Reiter's syndrome or reactive arthritis is made on the basis of data on a previous infection, analysis of the clinical picture, data from laboratory and instrumental examination methods, and the results of etiological diagnostics.

 Etiological diagnosis of reactive arthritis